Grief is work. Losing a loved one to an Eating Disorder can feel simply overwhelming.

 Then bargaining, what if…?
 Blaming self, others, a system that failed…none of it changes what is.

 Anger can be deep and just as painful.
 Anger is often the emotion that helps us stay above the waves until recovery begins.

 Acceptance comes, and even then, every day, every special occasion…

-I’ve created these SKYPE GROUPS to help people find connection through these times.
+I’ve created these ZOOM GROUPS to help people find connection through these times.
 Both Helene & Stephanie shared how much talking about their loss helped them.

 Contact me for more information- these sessions are 1 hour long and are set for 4 consecutive weeks.
-The groups grows a cohesive energy of support so when we complete you have new connections to support you too.
+The groups grow cohesive energy of support so when we complete you have new connections to support you too.

 Remember children and extended family members need to share too remind the children you are just sad and will in time feel happier again.